cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ***Note:*** Metrics collection has been disabled in this lab.
 If the "Last Metrics Collection" is not updated, this can be ignored.

+***Note:*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!

 ## CloudForms with Ansible batteries included

-***TODO: Replace this with a better example, we won't have vCenter in this lab***

-This lab will guide you through the process of using the new embedded Ansible features of CloudForms 4.6.
+This lab will guide you through the process of creating a Service Catalog Item based on an Ansible Playbook.

 ### Introduction to Ansible